francescoa97outlook/pyExoRaMa/paper/paper.md

 Fig. 1 shows the GUI that opens when the tool is launched in the terminal.
 This is the interface which allows the user to upload the catalogue containing the planetary and stellar parameters, and to select which ones will be passed to the second GUI for the analysis.

-The GUI is divided into two macro frames.
+The GUI is divided into two macro frames:

-The first frame contains all the widgets to import the database in form of a text file.
+- The first frame contains all the widgets to import the database in form of a text file.
 The user can load his own exoplanet catalog both by through a link or by clicking on the "Open File" button and selecting it from a local folder.
 The link to the on-line TEPCAT cataologue [@Southworth:2011] is provided as the default option.

-The second frame contains the widgets to specify which data columns from the catalog will be passed to the software for further analysis.
+- The second frame contains the widgets to specify which data columns from the catalog will be passed to the software for further analysis.
 Six columns are mandatory in order to run the tool correctly, i.e., the planet mass and radius and their upper and lower uncertainties (in case there only one column is used to store the error, the user can use the same column index).
 The user must provide the column indexes of the selected parameters which correspond to the actual position in the uploaded database.
 The column indexes corresponding to the TEPCAT catalogue are provided by default.

 Once pressed the "Run Algorithm" button, the set-up information will be transferred to the second GUI, which represents the core of the tool.

 ##### Second GUI